npcole/npyscreen/docs/UserDoc.rst

     Names the Form.
 As for some widgets, this will display a title.

 *lines=0, columns=0, minimum_lines=24, minimum_columns=80*
     You can adjust the size of the Form, either providing an absolute size (with *lines=* and *columns=*) or a minimum size (*minimum_lines=* and *minimum_columns=*).
-The default miniums (24x80) provide the standard size for terminal.
+The default minimums (24x80) provide the standard size for terminal.
 If you plan your Forms to fit within that size, they should be viewable on almost all systems without the need to scroll the Form.
 Note that you can use the absolute sizing in one direction and the minimum in the other, should you wish.

 Forms cannot be resized once created.
 A system to dynamically re-arrange widgets as a terminal is resized is in a experimental state but is not part of the current distribution.